kojikawrites/kojikawrites.github.io/docs/about.md

 ## hiive

 hiive has written several books, all connected in some way or other with his love of games.
-The most notable of these being Game Architecture and Design, which has been the reference for many college and secondary education courses.
+The most notable of these being a very well-received book on Game Architecture and Design, which has been the reference for many college and secondary education courses.

 hiive is an ex-UK resident who currently lives in a bunker located in places unknown.
+He has a BSc in Physics, an MSc in ML/AI, and currently earns his keep as a Lead Data Engineer and Subject-Matter Expert (SME) for the use of ML/AI in medical research.
-He earns his keep by architecting and developing software for companies that span a wide variety of fields.
-In his spare time, you may see him working on his Nintendo 3DS, Switch, or PC games.
+In his spare time, you may see him  working on games.
+He, sadly, does not have much time to play them any more.
+He has been writing software for over 25 years, and is knowledgeable across a wide range of industries and programming languages, ranging from BASIC and Z80 assembler in the early days, through C/C++, and out the other side to Python, C# and (more recently) Rust.

-Note that the image on the left is not what he actually looks like.
+Note that his avatar is not really what he actually looks like.
 However, it is what AI thinks he looks like based on a text description and an uploaded photo.
 He'll take it.

 {% endcapture %}